ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ![Options for locations where a DLP policy can be applied](media/ee50a61a-e867-4571-a150-3eec8d83650f.png)

-Note that if you choose to include or exclude specific SharePoint sites or OneDrive accounts, a DLP policy can contain no more than 100 such inclusions and exclusions.
-Although this limit exists, understand that you can exceed this limit by applying either an org-wide policy or a policy that applies to entire locations.
+If you choose to include or exclude specific SharePoint sites or OneDrive accounts, a DLP policy can contain no more than 100 such inclusions and exclusions.
+Although this limit exists, you can exceed this limit by applying either an org-wide policy or a policy that applies to entire locations.

 ### Rules